Davey-Hughes/scrollEOF.nvim/README.md

   floating = true,
   -- List of filetypes to disable scrollEOF for. disabled_filetypes = { 'terminal' },
+  -- List of filetypes to enable scrollEOF for.
+  -- When empty, scrollEOF is enabled for all filetypes except the disabled_filetypes.
+  -- When specified, scrollEOF is only enabled for the listed filetypes. enabled_filetyles = {},
   -- List of modes to disable scrollEOF for. see https://neovim.io/doc/user/builtin.html#mode() disabled_modes = { 't', 'nt' },
 })